Top 6 Dark Pokemon Cards: Team Rocket Returns Expansion

 2. Dark Dragonite

-Dark Trance allows you to (as long as you don't have a status condition) move Dark energy from any of your Pokemon to any others.
+- Dark Trance allows you to (as long as you don't have a status condition) move Dark energy from any of your Pokemon to any others.
 Dragonite's attacks don't require Dark Energy, but they can help pay for Claw Swipe, and this lets you distribute them amongst your other monsters as necessary.

-Double Wing Attack is alright.
+- (2 energy) Double Wing Attack is alright.
 You need a Water and an Electric energy to use it, and it'll deal 30 damage to your opponent.
 It hits both foes in a 2-on-2 match, but to be honest, those battles are rarely seen.

-For any four energy, Claw Swipe simply deals 50 damage to your opponent.
+- (4 energy) Claw Swipe simply slices 50 damage to your opponent.
 If this attack only had a secondary effect, Dragonite probably would've been ranked first today.

 1. Dark Muk

-Hopefully you've learned some of the awesome capabilities of these Dark Pokemon.
-Feel free to vote for your favorite, and I'll see you at our next card countdown!
+For now, feel free to vote for your favorite, and I'll see you at our next Pokemon countdown!